Wednesday, June 5, 2024

 The AVM vendor and County Assessor, both key players in this process, can collaborate to ensure the recalibration process is effective.
 This would benefit not only the AVM model but also the accuracy of property assessments.

-Sharing Data: The County Assessor might have access to additional data on property characteristics and sales that can help improve the randomness and representativeness of the sample.
+Sharing Data: The County Assessor may have access to additional data on property characteristics and sales that could improve the randomness and representativeness of the sample.

 Transparency: The vendor should be transparent about their sampling methods and the potential for bias in their original model, allowing the assessment staff to assess the need for recalibration and its effectiveness.